adamtow/record-text-to-speech/docs/English.md

 - **Trim Audio**: Display an editing window so you can trim the beginning and end of the audio clip.
 - **Delete Audio**: Delete the current audio recording from the `iCloud Drive/Shortcuts/Record Text to Speech` folder.
 - **Back**: Returns to the Return Text to Speech Home screen.

 ***

+<span id="sharing"></span>
+## Share Menu
+You can run the Record Text to Speech shortcut from the Share Menu on Text and Rich Text in one of two ways:

+### Selected Text

+1. Select text on a page.
+2. Tap and choose **Share**.
+3. Tap **Shortcuts**.
+4. Choose **Record Text to Speech**.
+5. Follow the on-screen instructions to create an audio recording of the selected text.

+### Share Menu

+1. Tap the **Share** icon.
+2. Tap **Shortcuts**.
+3. Choose **Record Text to Speech**.
+4. Follow the on-screen instructions to create an audio recording of text rendition of the item being shared.

+_Note: iOS must switch to the Shortcuts app in order for Screen Recording to properly record the text to Speech audio._

+### From Other Shortcuts
+You can also invoke Record Text to Speech from other shortcuts by supplying it with a Text Action prior to calling the Run Shortcut Action.

+***